a bowl with date paste

 This post may contain affiliate links.
 If you make a purchase through these links, I may earn a small commission at no extra cost to you.
 I only recommend products I personally use and trust.
 Thank you for your support!

-What Can You Make with Date Paste?
+What Is Date Paste?

 Types of Dates